ADR-011: Cost-Based Routing With Quota Pools

 Ranking and Tie-Breaking

 Among eligible candidates, choose the lowest effective cost candidate whose policy power fit is sufficient for the caller’s intent.
 This ADR makes “cheapest qualified candidate” the primary rule, not “most powerful available candidate.”
-“Qualified” means the candidate passed hard constraints, policy requirements, default-inclusion and metered opt-in gates, auto-routability, liveness, quota, and capability gates, then remains competitive after the FEAT-004 soft power-fit score is applied.
+“Qualified” means the candidate passed explicit user constraints, dispatchability, default-inclusion and metered opt-in gates, and quota exhaustion checks, then remains competitive after the FEAT-004 soft power-fit score is applied.
 A free but substantially underpowered candidate should not beat an in-band routine implementation candidate solely because it is free.
+Likewise, a subscription frontier model should not beat a cheaper sufficient subscription, local, or fixed-cost model merely because both avoid actual pay-per-token billing.

 Tie-breaking is deterministic:

-- prefer subscription candidates over pay-as-you-go candidates when effective cost is equal;
+- prefer subscription candidates over pay-as-you-go candidates when effective cost is equal and actual_cash_spend is still false for the subscription candidate;

 - prefer local or fixed-cost candidates over pay-as-you-go candidates when effective cost is equal and capability requirements are still satisfied;